Spectral surgery and high-fidelity quantum state transfer in $XX$ chains: Spectrally modified homogeneous chain

 In \cite{VZ_PST} it was demonstrated that the chain with the coupling constants $J_l^{(j)}$ can be obtained from the initial chain by the successive application of $j$ Darboux transformations of the initial Jacobi matrix $J$.
 In turn, these transformations are well known as Christoffel transformations and are equivalent to refactorizations of the Jacobi matrix.
 In general, the coupling constants $J_l^{(j)}$ can be expressed via the initial constants $J_l$ and the values of the orthogonal polynomials $P_n(x)$ at the spectral points $x_0,x_1, \dots, x_{j-1}$ (see \cite{VZ_PST} for details).
 It is important to stress that the Jacobi matrix $J^{(j)}$ remains persymmetric for all $j=0,1,2,\dots$.
 Moreover, if the initial $XX$ chain realizes PST, then all the derived chains with Jacobi matrices $J^{(j)}$ will exhibit PST as well.

-Let $P_n^{(j)}(x), \, n=0,1,2,\dots, N$ be the set of monic orthogonal polynomials corresponding to the ``surgered" Jacobi matrix $J^{(j)}$.
+Let $P_n^{(j)}(x), \, n=0,1,2,\dots, N$ be the set of monic orthogonal polynomials corresponding to the ``spectrally modified" Jacobi matrix $J^{(j)}$.
 For $j=0$ (i.e. for the case of the uniform $XX$ chain), the polynomials $P_n(x)$ coincide with the Chebyshev polynomials of second type $P_n(x)=U_n(x)$.
 A number of relevant things can now be said about the associated polynomials $P_n^{(j)}(x)$.
-In \cite{SZ} it was showed that the Darboux process for the Chebyshev polynomials $U_n(x)$ (which is equivalent to surgering the uniform $XX$ chain) leads to the so-called ``q-ultraspherical polynomials" which are well known for $q$ real\cite{KLS}.
+In \cite{SZ} it was shown that the Darboux process for the Chebyshev polynomials $U_n(x)$ (which is equivalent to applying spectral surgery to the uniform $XX$ chain) leads to the so-called ``q-ultraspherical polynomials" which are well known for $q$ real\cite{KLS}.
 In the case of interest here, the parameter $q$ is a root of unity \be q=\exp\left(\frac{2 \pi i}{M+2} \right). \lab{q_M} \ee The corresponding coupling constants are \be {J_l^{(j)}}^2= K^2 \:\frac{(1-q^l)(1-q^{l+2 j+1})}{(1-q^{l+j})(1-q^{l+j+1})}. \lab{J_q} \ee The positive constant $K$ may be taken to be arbitrary and will depend on the concrete physical implementations.

 When $j=0$ we have the uniform chain, i.e. $J_l =K$.
 For a positive integer $j$ we have \be J_0=J_{N+1}=0 \lab{J_bound} \ee with $N=M-2j$.
 Condition \re{J_bound} means that the chain consists of $N+1$ sites: $l=0,1,\dots, N$.